chandrakanth221236/Assesment_CORE/README.txt

 4)Total price we can check on dashboard.
 5)Total records we can check on dashboard.
 6)Sorting we can do by using sort button.
-7)user can give book style using create or update
+7)user can give book style using create or update.